wangyoucao577/modern-cpp/effective-modern-cpp/item-15-use-constexpr-whenever-possible/README.md

 - All `constexpr` objects are `const`, but not all `const` objects are `constexpr`.

 ### `constexpr` functions
-`constexpr` functions produce compile-time constants when they're called with compile-time constants.
-If they're called with values not known until runtime, they produce runtime values.
+`constexpr` functions **produce compile-time constants when they're called with compile-time constants.
+If they're called with values not known until runtime, they produce runtime values**.
 - The right way to view it:
   - `constexpr` functions can be used in context that demand compile-time constants.
     - If the values of the arguments you pass to a `constexpr` function in such a context are known during compilation, the result will be computed during compilation.